U.S. Macroeconomic Indicators & the Cotton Supply Chain

 Retail apparel prices, as measured by the CPI for garments, decreased by 1.9% month-over-month.
 Year-over-year, aggregate apparel prices were 6.2% lower.
 Average import prices for cotton-dominant apparel were decreased by 1.5% month-over-month in seasonally-adjusted data for October.
 Year-over-year, import prices were down 10.0%.

 The U.S. began imposing supplemental tariffs on Chinese-made apparel in September 2019.
 Every month since then, the volume of U.S. clothing imports from all sources had been negative year-over-year.
-Year-over-year comparisons are being made against levels affected by tariffs, but the year-over-year change in the volume of clothing imports (in terms of square-meter equivalence) turned positive in October (+5.2% for apparel of all fibers, +6.2% for cotton-dominant apparel).
+Year-over-year comparisons are being made against levels affected by tariffs.
+Still, the year-over-year change in the volume of clothing imports (square-meter equivalence) turned positive in October (+5.2% for apparel of all fibers, +6.2% for cotton-dominant apparel).